 Personal loan approval is multifaceted.
 But your credit score is the largest indicator of whether you're likely to be approved for a loan.
 We considered a year's worth of prequalification data to determine how likely borrowers are to get approved, based on their credit score alone.
 We also looked at average interest rates across each credit score band based on approved loans.

-We found that borrowers with excellent credit (800 FICO score or higher) have an almost 90% chance of getting approved for a loan, while borrowers with poor credit FICO score below 580) have a less than 1% chance.
+We found that borrowers with excellent credit (800 FICO scores and higher) have an 82% chance of getting approved for a loan, while borrowers with poor credit (FICO scores below 580) have a less than 1% chance.

-Data are for Credible marketplace users from September 2024 through August 2025; % prequalified represents those who successfully prequalified for a loan.
+Average interest rate data is for Credible marketplace users from June 2025 through May 2026, based on 59,945 closed loans; approval estimates represent those who successfully prequalified for a loan.
 Source: Credible

-Note: Approval estimates are based on the percentage of people who were able to prequalify for a loan, which is not an offer of credit and does not guarantee an offer will be extended.
+Approval estimates are based on the percentage of people who were able to prequalify for a loan.
+Prequalification is not an offer of credit and does not guarantee that an offer will be extended.

 Methodology / Where we get our data